 With Squash venues still in temporary closure, keeping your immune system healthy is important when you return to playing, but getting into a set regime is equally as important when venues reopen to prevent another lockdown.

-Whether you are avid Squash player, factoring in other activities alongside your Squash game, can boost your health could help improve your immune system immensely – hence, you will have a great game win or lose, at least you will well enough to recover.
+Whether you are an avid Squash player, factoring in other activities alongside your Squash game, can boost your health and could help improve your immune system immensely – hence, you will have a great game win or lose, at least you will well enough to recover.

-Exercise and balanced diet keeps antibodies safe
+Exercise and a balanced diet keep your antibodies safe.

 Some of the best ways you can keep your immune system healthy include: